Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The first part of the URL is the `baseUrl` from the Dataset Query API.
 The parameters in the URL are:

-- `start_date`: the start date of the wanted timeline in the format YYYY-MM-DD
+- `start_date`: the start date of the wanted timeline in the format YYYY-MM-DD;
-- `end_date`: the end date of the wanted timeline in the format YYYY-MM-DD (full day included)
+- `end_date`: the end date of the wanted timeline in the format YYYY-MM-DD (full day included);
-- `timeline`: the name of the timeline as defined in the Data Request API
+- `timeline`: the name of the timeline as defined by the Dataset Query API;
-- `data_format`: only JSON available currently
+- `data_format`: only JSON available currently.

 The response is a JSON file with the keys:

 - `timeline`: the name of the timeline as defined in the Data Request API
 - `multiplier`: the multiplier that needs to be applied to the values
-- `data`: the list of timestamp value pairs.
-The values need to be multiplied by the multiplier.
+- `data`: a list of `[timestamp,value]` pairs.
+The values need to be multiplied by the `multiplier`.

-## Geometry Server ##
+The `multiplier` parameter allows for sending scaled data to the client when necessary.
+The values of many datasets are rather small numbers when expressed in standard units like W/m^2, thus scaling them allows for more floating-point precision in the response to the client.

+The timestamps are with respect to Unix epoch.
+There is a guarantee that the data is sent ordered by timestamp.

+### Geometry Services API ###

 The `GeometryService` is a REST network service that uses NASA's Navigation and Ancillary Information Facility (NAIF) SPICE Toolkit to compute positions of solar system objects with high precision and to return JSON and MessagePack (<https://msgpack.org>) encoded responses.
 For example, given the following request: